ejiektpobehuk/git-plumber/README.md

 **PRs/issues welcome — no need to be a git guru!**
 Beginners and documentation helpers are especially appreciated.
-If something is unclear, that’s a sign the app can get better: lease [open an issue](https://github.com/ejiektpobehuk/git-plumber/issues/new) or start a discussion!
+If something is unclear, that’s a sign the app can get better: [open an issue](https://github.com/ejiektpobehuk/git-plumber/issues/new) or start a discussion!

 Read the project’s Guiding Principles and contribution tips in [CONTRIBUTING.md](https://github.com/ejiektpobehuk/git-plumber/blob/main/CONTRIBUTING.md).